websanco/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/personalizing-the-search-experience.md

 One of the premier use cases for Search Experiences and Search Blueprints in particular is to personalize Liferay's [search results](../../search-pages-and-widgets/search-results.md).
 With a personalized search experience, each User sees results depending on the particular details of his or her context.
 There are currently Elements for making your Blueprint react to the answers of contextual questions like

 * Where is the User?
-* What Roles does this User have?
+* What Roles does the User have?
 * What Sites is the User a member of?
 * What content does the User own?
 * Is the User a Guest?